docker/docs/get-started/part4.md

 In either case, simply run `docker stack deploy` again to deploy these changes.

-You can join any machine, physical or virtual, to this swarm, using the same `docker swarm join` command you used on `myvm2`, and capacity will be added to your cluster.
-Just run `docker stack deploy` afterwards, and your app will take advantage of the new resources.
+You can join any machine, physical or virtual, to this swarm, using the same `docker swarm join` command you used on `myvm2`, and capacity is added to your cluster.
+Just run `docker stack deploy` afterwards, and your app can take advantage of the new resources.

 ## Cleanup and reboot